 SafeTALK: Suicide Alertness for Everyone

-As part of the University of Toronto's commitment to creating a suicide-safer community on campus, the Student and Campus Community Development Office collaborates with Health and Wellness Centre to offer safeTALK workshops to students throughout the year.
+As part of the University of Toronto's commitment to create a suicide-safer community on campus, the Student and Campus Community Development Office in collaboration with the Health and Wellness Centre, is offering safeTALK workshops to students throughout the year.

 How it works